paulsump/mars_flights/README.md

 #### UI

-Move title down in countdown portrait Countdown bits closer together on both portrait and landscape.
+- Move title down in countdown portrait
+- Countdown bits closer together on both portrait and landscape.
-Implement FavoritesPage again.
-Remove Favorites from FlightsPage.
-Bigger text on countdown landscape and closer together
+- Implement FavoritesPage again.
+- Remove Favorites from FlightsPage.
+- Bigger text on countdown landscape and closer together
+- Anchor share buttons to bottom of screen

 - Check flightErrorMessage when bad internet.

 #### UI Later